jdevfullstack-tutorials/github-desktop-workflow/README.md

 # Github Desktop Commit Workflow
 I have my personal commit workflow using GitHub Desktop.
-The catch is that, I'm not installing Git.
+The catch is that I'm not installing Git.
 You don't need Git to use GitHub Desktop.
 But you need a technique for you to have your commits as verified.